Determination

 abundance.
 Useful data from this method

-depend on fitting data to theoretical curves that allow computation of mRNA levels.
+depend on fitting data to theoretical curves that allow computation of

 Calculating accurate mRNA levels requires important parameters such as